 The burglary data is based on the number of burglary reports taken at the listed facilities, not necessarily the number of units that were broken into, which can vary substantially.
-In the month of December there were 7 victims of storage burglaries.
-Of those, several occurred at facilities without a video surveillance system.
+This month there were three victims of storage burglaries.
 Although the Police Department is implementing proactive techniques to mitigate these burglaries, without the aid of video evidence apprehending the suspects is challenging.

 This is a good reminder to consider which items you choose to put in a storage facility.
 Quite often, the possessions that hold sentimental value to you mean nothing to thieves.
 These items are generally thrown away by the suspect.
 We understand some of you don't have a choice but to put your belongings into storage.
 In such cases, please make sure you choose a good company and consider the following when choosing a storage facility: